cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

       redirect_uri=https://YOUR_CLIENT_CALLBACK_URL

 Note that:
+-   The `prompt` parameter is suggested to always be set to `login`, so the user always sees a login screen even if they have already logged in on Auth0 previously.
+This is required to implement the logout flow correctly.
 -   The `audience` parameter is required and must always be `https://api.publiq.be` due to how Auth0 works.
 -   The `scope` parameter is suggested to always be set to `openid profile email offline_access` to get an access token that can be used to fetch the basic information of the logged in user afterwards (`openid profile email`), as well as a refresh token (`offline_access`).
 -   The `redirect_uri` must already be registered on our end as a valid redirect URI (see [requirements](#requirements)).